View on GitHub

 Tax declaration

-With the legal persons tax regime, an ASBL is in principle not taxed on the profits made (for example, the receipts from a spaghetti evening that you organize occasionally to finance the objectives of your ASBL).
-You therefore do not have to include these profits in the declaration.
-However, certain other income must be declared:
+With the moral persons tax regime, an AISBL is in principle not taxed on the profits it made (donations received or, for example, the revenues from a spaghetti evening that you organize occasionally to finance the objectives of your AISBL).

 You must be able to justify all the income and expenditure of your non-profit organization with supporting documents.
 Unjustified expenses may possibly be penalized by a maximum tax at the rate of 102%.